wappglobal/powerapps_shared/README.md

 Based on example from Eickhel Mendoza https://www.powernimbus.com/2019/04/using-custom-fonts-in-powerapps/

-Read the PowerFont_Barcode_readMe.txt file for code and method used.
+Read the PowerFont_Barcode_ReadMe.txt file for code and method used.